Iroha Usui | Manga Artist Interview

 Though I was lucky enough to have the opportunity to become a mangaka, the more I work in this field, the more I feel that, in many ways, being a manga artist is perfect for me.

-What do you think about the growth of popularity of the BL genre outside Japan?
+What do you think about the rising popularity of BL outside Japan?

 I think it’s beautiful that we can feel and share all our “funs” and “likes” and make these feelings grow even wider.